alamin-sarkar/cli-calculator/README.md

 ## Installation

 To install this tool in Termux.
-Follow below steps
+Follow below steps.
+Type these command one by one.
 ```
 1. pkg update
 2. pkg install git